MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod02/LAB_AK_02.md

 1. In the **Create Virtual Machine** blade, click **Size** and perform the following steps:

 	a.
-Locate the serach textbox on top of the blade and type *F4*.
+Locate the search textbox on top of the blade and type *F4*.

 	a.
 Locate and select the **F4 Standard** option.